keklarup/WebScraping/README.md

  <p class="whs2"> </p>,
  <p class="whs2"> </p>]
  ```
-html elements returned by find_all are in a list, so you can iterate through them:
+Finally, because html elements returned by find_all are in a list, you can iterate through them:
 ```python
 subSoup=soup.find_all('p',class_='whs2');
 for elm in subSoup: